cortexproject/cortex/docs/configuration/config-file-reference.md

     # different availability zones.
     # CLI flag: -distributor.zone-awareness-enabled
     [zone_awareness_enabled: <boolean> | default = false]

-    # Try writing to an additional ingester in the presence of an ingester not
-    # in the ACTIVE state.
-It is useful to disable this along with
-    # -ingester.unregister-on-shutdown=false in order to not spread samples to
-    # extra ingesters during rolling restarts with consistent naming.
-    # CLI flag: -distributor.extend-writes
-    [extend_writes: <boolean> | default = true]

   # Number of tokens for each ingester.
   # CLI flag: -ingester.num-tokens